Srikantharun's Engineering Blog

 Detailed patterns for cross-compiling with Bazel: sysroot management, platform detection, and toolchain configuration for ARM64, x86_64, Android, and iOS targets.

-These posts explore challenges in building ML infrastructure: from compilers that handle dynamic workloads to simulation environments that catch bugs before silicon.
+These posts explore challenges in building ML infrastructure: from compilers that handle dynamic workloads to simulation environments that catch bugs before silicon, to production LLM systems that need the same rigor as traditional software.